-[See Steroids on page 64.]
+[See Steroids]

-Vehicles on Campus (Secondary Grade Levels Only)
+Vehicles on Campus

 If a vehicle subject to search is locked, the student will be asked to unlock the vehicle.
 If the student refuses, the district will contact the student's parents.
 If the parents also refuse to permit the vehicle to be searched, the district may turn the matter over to law enforcement.
 The district may contact law enforcement even if permission to search is granted.